ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ## The `ibm` User
 {: #user-management-ibm}

 If you use the mongo shell to list the users on your deployment, you might notice a user that is named `ibm`.
 The `ibm` user is the internal root account that manages replication, cluster operations, and other functions that ensure the stability of your deployment.
-Changing or deleting to the `ibm` user is not advised and will disrupt the stability of your deployment.
+Changing or deleting to the `ibm` user is not advised and disrupts the stability of your deployment.

 ## The `ops_manager` users for MongoDB Enterprise Edition
 {: #user-management-ops-manager}